maneatsbible/maneatsbible.github.io/_preaching/2-gen-1-20-tbd.md

 date: 2025-11-06
 ---

-This session is scheduled to air at 3pm PST on Nov 15 2025.
+This session is scheduled to air at 3pm PST on Jan 1 2026.

 The subject: [This Proving Ground]({{ site.url }}/catechism#section-2-this-proving-ground).